 Send us a picture and a quick note about how your experiment went – what did you discover that surprised you?
 What would you share with groups that are planning to do this activity based on your experience?

-For more egg challenges, information and trivia around this activity (plus some test design hints!), check out the 4-H Afterschool Agriculture: Acres of Adventures curriculum.
-This activity can be found in Book 2 of that series (Farm Physics, pages 32-33) and is available to borrow from our lending library.
+For more edible aquifer challenges, information and trivia around this activity, check out the Exploring the Treasures of 4-H curriculum.
+This activity can be found in the Helper’s Guide of that series (pages 48-49) and is available to borrow from our lending library.

 4-H News from the State